 (Android, iOS)

 Much like “A Friend Asks,” this app has a list of warning signs of a person who may be contemplating suicide.
 This app also advises how to intervene and access help for someone you are concerned about.
-One feature of this app that is extremely useful is the quick dial function that effortlessly connects you with the National Suicide Prevention Lifeline.
+One extremely useful feature of this app is the quick dial function, which effortlessly connects you with the National Suicide Prevention Lifeline.

 Suicide Crisis Support